-- Demonstrate proficiency in English and Communication Skills - Display positive attitudes in human relationship in a multicultural and diverse environment - Use knowledge and skills in modern management practices and technology within a business operation or a leadership role - Demonstrate an understanding of theory and application related to the business environment - Demonstrate knowledge and understanding of professional ethics that apply to personal and business decisions - Possess basic skills and knowledge of computers and apply the tools with confidence - Demonstrate problem solving skills within a business environment
+- Demonstrate the use of oral and written skills - Demonstrate an understanding of theory and application related to the multicultural business environment while using knowledge and skills in modern management practices and technology. - Demonstrate knowledge and understanding of professional ethics that apply to personal and business decisions. - Demonstrate problem-solving skills within a business environment